 Radio-Equipped Police Cruising Cars Are Considered Here

-Quick communication with far-flung forces always has been a most pressing police problem.
+Quick communication with far-flung forces always has been the most pressing of police problems.
 When the Baltimore Police Department a decade ago pioneered the all-around call system of box lights, it was thought that the final word had been spoken; lights at police boxes flashed and within a few minutes Patrolman on every beat were listening to instructions from headquarters.

 Seconds Needed Now